We've worked out an

 If you have been interested in calibrating your own displays but have been

-deterred by the high cost of color meters and good software, this bundle is for you.
+deterred by the high cost of colour meters and good software, these bundles are for you.

 Finally, professional quality results at a non-pro price.